 Drawing Angry Anime eyes

-Draw the eyebrows down down in a kind of inward wave shape.
+For an angry look draw the eyebrows down in a kind of inward wave shape.
 Draw the top eyelids down in an inward slope and draw the pupils slightly rolled up.

 Drawing Bored Anime Eyes

 Drawing Shy/Embarrassed Anime Eyes

-For a shy or embarrassed look draw the eyes looking down and the top eyelids slightly lowered.
+For a shy or embarrassed look draw the eyes looking down and draw the top eyelids slightly lowered.

 Drawing Sad Anime Eyes